A NEW KNKNIGHGH

 knknighgh's first recording, Minimalist Poetry (for Aram Saroyan) is now out on Clean Feed Records.
 The recording came at the end of a NY residency at the, now defunct, Manhattan Inn and signals the first peak of the quartet's powers to create and recreate Wooley's sparse songbook.

-knknighgh gets together again to work on Wooley's new Brecht Series compositional system during a European Tour in October 2018.
-Come here the new group with Mette Rasmussen, Felix Henkelhausen, and Dre Hocevar in a burg, dorf, or ville near you!
+knknighgh got together again to work on Wooley's new Brecht Series compositional system during European Tours in October 2018 and January 2019.
+The new group with Lotte Anker, Felix Henkelhausen, and Dre Hocevar recorded a live set in Munich coming soon!